Your preventative care visit - what does it involve?

 a thorough examination of your teeth, gums and whole mouth to look for any signs of disease or other problems.
 The goal of the examination is to help maintain your good oral health and to identify and address any emerging problems before they require more complex treatment and to prevent them from deteriorating any further.

 professional cleaning to remove all the plaque and calculus (hardened plaque) from your teeth, which can otherwise cause gum disease, decay and bad breath.
-No matter how well you brush and floss, there are some areas which can only be reached through a professional clean and scale using special instruments.
-This is followed by a polish to remove any superficial stains, leaving your teeth with that great, smooth, 'just-cleaned' feeling.
+No matter how well you brush and floss, there are some areas which can only be reached through a professional clean and scale using special instruments, which is then followed by a polish to remove any superficial stains.

 home care advice - looking after your dental wellbeing also includes knowing how to look after your oral health at home.
 At your preventive care visit, we give you advice about the ongoing care of your teeth and your personal oral hygiene program.
-Not sure about how diet can affect the health of your mouth?
-Or want advice about the type of floss or toothbrush to use?
 Have a chat to us at your next appointment so we can help you find the right oral hygiene tools and give you the knowledge to best look after your dental health.

 Gum disease is an extremely common condition, affecting three in four people over the age of 35.
 New research has also shown a link between gum disease and serious health conditions such as diabetes, heart disease and contributing to lower birthweight or premature babies.